clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 Use swupd
 #########

-*swupd* manages the software update capability of |CLOSIA|.
+*swupd* manages the software update capability of |CL-ATTR|.
 It can check for valid system updates and, if found, download and install them.
 It can also perform verification of the system software.